Select File

 What happens to EXIF data (date, GPS, camera settings)?

-Stripped entirely including incorrect orientation tag.
+All EXIF data is stripped entirely, including the incorrect orientation tag.
 This fixes sideways display issues caused by wrong EXIF orientation values.
-Trade-off: lose metadata like date taken, GPS coordinates, camera model.
-For privacy-conscious users, EXIF stripping prevents location tracking.
-If metadata critical, use specialized tools preserving EXIF.
+The trade-off is the loss of metadata like the date taken, GPS coordinates, and camera model.
+For privacy-conscious users, this EXIF stripping prevents location tracking.

 Does this work on PDFs or scanned documents saved as images?

-Yes for image formats (JPG/PNG scans).
-No for PDF files—use PDF Rotate tool instead.
-Scanned documents often inserted upside-down in sheet feeders—180° rotation fixes this.
-For multi-page scans saved as separate images, rotate each individually or batch process by uploading multiple files.
+This tool works for image formats like JPG and PNG scans but not for PDF files directly.
+Use a dedicated PDF Rotate tool for PDF documents.
+Scanned documents often insert upside-down in sheet feeders, and a 180-degree rotation fixes this.
+For multi-page scans saved as separate images, rotate each file individually or batch process them.

 Why not just use CSS transform: rotate() or image editing software?

-CSS rotates display only—file remains sideways when downloaded/shared.
-Image editing software (Photoshop, GIMP) requires installation, slower for quick fixes.
-This tool permanently rotates pixels, creates new correctly-oriented file, works instantly in browser without software.
-For single-image quick fixes, faster than launching Photoshop.
+CSS rotates the display only, so the file remains sideways when downloaded or shared.
+Image editing software like Photoshop or GIMP requires installation and is slower for quick fixes.
+This tool permanently rotates pixels and creates a new correctly oriented file instantly in the browser.
+It is faster than launching desktop software for single-image quick fixes.

 How does 270° clockwise differ from 90° counter-clockwise?